 Read what you like

 Start by reading what you like.
-A combination of classics and contemporary texts are sure to spike your curiosity about the subject.
-Then, move on to reading journals, news articles, research papers.
+A combination of classics and contemporary texts is sure to spike your curiosity about the subject.
+Then, move on to reading journals, news articles, and research papers.
 Engage in a variety of texts, forms, and genres.
-Make your reading holistic in nature.
+Make your reading holistic.

 Become a Critical Reader